sidwellr/schotter/schotter3.md

 nannou = { workspace = true, features = ["egui"] }
 ```

+And copy our schotter2 main.rs code to schotter3 as our starting point.
+When compiling schotter3 for the first time, it will take a few minutes since Rust needs to compile the egui dependencies and recompile nannou and Bevy with the egui feature enabled.

 We still want to be able to save the generated image, and would like to do so without saving the control panel in the image, so we'll put the control panel in a second window.
 We start by creating that window.

 The main window is created in the model function by calling new_window.
 We just copy that invocation and make a few changes to create a second window:

 ```
 let ui_window = app.new_window()
             .always_on_top(true)
             .title(app.exe_name().unwrap() + " controls")
             .size(280, 130)
             .view(ui_view)
             .key_pressed(key_pressed)
             .build();
 ```

 Each window can have its own view and event functions.
 Here we set the view function to "ui_view".
 We use the same key_pressed function as for the main window so the keypresses we implemented in schotter2 will work even if the control panel window has the focus.
 The size is just a guess; we can adjust it later to make it fit the controls.
 Control panel development is often a process of trying some layout and then tweaking the placements and sizes to look right.
-We will need the window id when we create the User Interface, so we put it into a variable.
+We will need the window Entity when we create the User Interface, so we put it into a variable.

 Next, we need to create the new `ui_view` function (which does nothing; the control panel needs to be displayed from the update function so it can change the model variables):